riyannode/Paylabs/README.md

 ## Known Limitations / Next Patch

-- **Advanced scraper link hardening:** PayLabs already supports the main source discovery and paid agent flow, but advanced scraper deep-link coverage still needs one follow-up patch for broader URL normalization, retries, and edge-case source formats, and now chat crawler just support for AI and Crypto Topics with spesific category
+- **Advanced scraper link hardening:** Core source discovery is already working for Easy and Normal runs.
+Advanced runs still need follow-up hardening for Query Builder fallback, source-context reliability, URL normalization, retries, and edge-case source formats.
+The chat crawler currently focuses on AI and crypto topic categories.

 - **Route Check:** x402 fee can settle before Brain/LLM availability is known.
 If Brain/LLM fails afterward, the run fails safely as 504 brain_failed and cannot execute, but the 0.000001 USDC Route Check fee is not refunded.